aaronfrederick/Politician-Downfall-Prediction/README.md

 The premise of this passion project is to predict the downfall of US polititians who get wrapped up in various controversies.
 Many politians endure scandals and get reelected, many fail when election time comes, and many are forced to resign.
 This project will involve a multifaceted approach to classifying these polititians outlined below:

-1. Creating an updateable list of who is in office at any given time (SENATE, HOUSE, WHITE HOUSE)
+1. Creating an updateable list of who is in office at any given time (SENATE, HOUSE, WHITE HOUSE) *Currently Only Cabinet Members*
 2. Aggregating data to classify who is about to perish
     a.
 Grabbing news articles about various scandals
         ~ Classifying the subject of the news source